-“Our HA’s popularity and operational momentum for our customers around the world is something GE is very proud of, and we are thrilled to introduce the next industry leader for 60-hertz locations,” said Scott Strazik, CEO of GE’s Gas Power business.
-“This latest evolution of our HA technology will be launched at FPL’s Dania Beach facility, and we look forward to providing power plant operators globally—especially in the Americas and Asia—with the benefits of this incredible turbine.”
+“Our HA’s popularity and operational momentum for customers around the world is something GE is very proud of, and we are thrilled to introduce the next industry leader for 60-hertz locations,” said Scott Strazik, CEO of GE’s Gas Power business.
+“We look forward to providing power plant operators globally with the benefits of this incredible turbine.”